Diane W. Shannon, MD, MPH

 Some women may have no symptoms at all.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-You may need to be referred to a doctor who specializes in high risk obstetrics.
+Tests may include a complete blood count and liver function tests.

 The only cure for HELLP syndrome is delivery of your baby.
 If you are 34 weeks pregnant or less, your doctor may recommend trying other treatments until you reach 34 weeks of pregnancy.